rishikeshsreehari/personal-blog/content/dream.md

 76. Crowdfund and Ship a product on Kickstarter!
 77. Launch a product on ProductHunt!
 78. Do 10 pullups in a row!
+79. See my abs before I die!
+80. Create a personal coat of arms and add it to the footer.
+I need to study [heraldry](https://en.wikipedia.org/wiki/Heraldry) in detail for this!